21 Best Off The Beaten Path Places in Japan (2025 Guide)

 If you are looking to have an enjoyable dip in the oldest ryokan with over 300 years of history, Tsurunoyu Onsen is the place that you need to be.

-Being Japan’s deepest lake, Lake Tazawa offers a rustic vibe to fellow visitors.
+Being Japan’s deepest lake, Lake Tazawa offers a breathtaking scenery to travellers who are into nature.

-Another place that you need to visit in Akita is Mount Akita-Komagatake.
+Next on the to-visit place in Akita is Mount Akita-Komagatake.

 It is also a popular place among hikers in the autumn, showing fiery fall foliage on the magnificent mountain.